 3. Pre-Revenue Cashflow

-At Tier 3 (10 pigs), you wait 5 months from weaner purchase to first sale — that's 5 months of feed cost with zero income.
-At Tier 4 (3 sows), you wait 8-9 months for your first weaner sale.
-At Tier 5 (10 sows), you need 3 months of operating reserve minimum.
+At Tier 3, you wait about 5 months from weaner purchase to first sale, and that's 5 months of feed cost with zero income coming back.
+At Tier 4 you wait 8-9 months for your first weaner sale.
+At Tier 5 you need 3 months of operating reserve minimum.
 Most failures at every tier come from running out of feed money mid-cycle, not from poor pig performance.

 4. The First-Cycle Premium

 Your first cycle is always more expensive than the math says.
-A first-time farmer makes mistakes — overfeeds, underfeeds, mis-vaccinates, panics at minor illnesses, sells too early.
+A first-time farmer makes mistakes: overfeeds, underfeeds, mis-vaccinates, panics at minor illnesses, sells too early.
 Budget 15-20% extra on top of the tier numbers above for your first cycle.
-By cycle 3, you'll be hitting the textbook numbers consistently.
+By cycle 3 you'll be hitting the planned numbers consistently.

 How to Choose Your Tier